developerstephanieb/latex_reference/01_fundamentals/04_page_layout.md

 \section{Introduction}

 This page has been formatted using the \texttt{geometry} package.
-The paper size is A4, and the top, bottom, left, and right margins are all set to exactly one inch.
+The paper size is A4, and the margins are all set to one inch.

 \end{document}
 ```